Q: How do I make a testing appointment?

-A: No. If, by the time you enroll in DCC, you have, or will have, a high school diploma or a General Equivalency Diploma (GED), you are automatically accepted.
+A: No. If, by the time you enroll in DCC, you have, or will have, a high school diploma or a High School Equivalency (HSE, formerly GED), you are automatically accepted.
 The placement test determines the proper courses for you to take during your first semester, and whether you are required to enroll in noncredit preparatory classes.

-If you do not have a high school diploma or a General Equivalency Diploma (GED) and do not make certain "cut scores" on ASSET or COMPASS, you will not be able to enroll at the college or receive financial aid.
+If you do not have a high school diploma or a High School Equivalency (HSE, formerly GED) and do not make certain "cut scores" on ASSET or COMPASS, you will not be able to enroll at the college or receive financial aid.

 Q: What is the English Course Placement Appeal?